 In this way, the letter is designed to be a document offering specific and actionable guidance for future revision towards publication of the project elsewhere.
 The letter may include other work to consult as influences and considerations of theory, criticism, and/or craft.
 The letter will be a sophisticated read of your work by one of our editors, based on their individual background, knowledge, and approach.
 As part of your submission, you have the option to direct your covering letter to a specific editor.
 Please note we cannot guarantee that this will be the staff member to provide feedback on your work, but we will do our best.
 If you have a second choice, feel free to list that information in your letter.
 See specifics below.

-Info & Pricing for Prose Editorial Critiques (Book Developmental Edits):
+Info & Pricing for Prose Editorial Critiques (Developmental Edits):

-• "Vibe Check" for the first 10 pages of a book or first chapter (or the first story of a short story collection); $10 per page; contact Ken Harmon at admin@ironoakeditions for details and payment info.
-Payment available via Paypal and Stripe.
+• "Vibe Check" for the first 10 pages of a book or first chapter (or an individual short story or essay); $10 per page; contact Ken Harmon at admin@ironoakeditions for your personalized invoice.
+Payment available via Paypal or Stripe.
+Please mention the email associated with your Paypal or Stripe account in your message.

 • Full read of a manuscript over 100,000 words, with an editorial letter of between 10-12 pages: $2000 (approximate 10 week turnaround)

 Editorial Critiques for Individual Poems: Writers may also request editorial critiques of individual poems that may not be part of book project for $18 per page.
 This will include an editorial overview for each piece as well as individual comments for individual lines.
-Contact Ken Harmon at admin@ironoakeditions.com for pricing and details.
-Payment available via Paypal.
+Contact Ken Harmon at admin@ironoakeditions.com for an invoice.
+Payment available via Paypal or Stripe.

 Poetry Book Manuscript Editorial Critique

--Up to 10 pages of poetry: $180 (approx. 2 week turnaround); comments on individual poems and one page editorial letter
+-Up to 10 pages of poetry book project: $180 (approx. 2 week turnaround); comments on individual poems and one page editorial letter

--Up to 20 pages of poetry: $360 (approx. 3 week turnaround); comments on individual poems and 2 page editorial letter
+-Up to 20 pages of poetry book project: $360 (approx. 3 week turnaround); comments on individual poems and 2 page editorial letter

--Up to 40 pages of poetry: $820 (approx. 5 week turnaround); comments on individual poems and 4 page editorial letter
+-Up to 40 pages of poetry book project: $820 (approx. 5 week turnaround); comments on individual poems and 4 page editorial letter

--Up to 60 pages of poetry: $1180 (appox.
+-Up to 60 pages of poetry book project: $1180 (appox.
 6 week turnaround); comments on individual poems and 6 page editorial letter

 -Full manuscript (up to 80 pages of poetry): $1540 (approx. 8 week turnaround); comments on individual poems and 8 page editorial letter